kraglik/htmcl/README.md

 - [x] Adapt [KMA](https://github.com/RSpliet/KMA) for use with PyOpenCL and test it
     - [x] Test it (something near 6 millions malloc calls per second)
     - [x] Fix that bug with code failing on Nvidia GPU.
 It was caused by wrong objects alignment in memory in case of 64-bit GPU.
+    - [x] Fix that error with being unable to allocate more than 128 megabytes on x64 GPUs (probably fixed).
 - [x] Implement random
     - [x] Test it
 - [x] Implement generic list